baphled/nark/README.md

 Event Handlers
 --------------

-Nark at present has 3 events handles:
+Nark at present has 2 events handles:
   * before_call
   * after_call

+These are used to intercept the request before a request is made and just after a response has been made.

 `before_call` is typically used to setup something before a request is made.
 Such as request start times or request ip and browser type.

 `after_call` takes the responses status, header, body and environment.
 Allowing your to manipulate response data as well as have access to the request environment.

 Plugin DSL
 ----------

 The grand idea is to allow you to describe request plugins in a simplicist way.
 Leaving most of the construction to be dealt with in the background and let you focus on the on things you really want to do.
 Build cool plugins.

 For this a DSL is needed, this is by no means the end product but simply an the curreny idea for the DSL, I really have no idea how this is eventually end up.

 ```
   Nark::Plugin.define :request_times do |plugin|